1:1 Mentorship + Placement Support

 Mock slot day

-45–60 mins · interview-style mock (DSA / System Design / HM round as per stage)
+45–60 mins · interview-style mock: DSA, System Design, or HM round as per stage

 1:1